kvarak/dnd/docs/_Classes/fighter.md

 - *(a)* a light crossbow and 20 bolts or *(b)* two handaxes
 - *(a)* a dungeoneer’s pack or *(b)* an explorer’s pack

+### Fighter Origin
+The type of martial training you received sets the groundwork for your career as a fighter.
+Your origin can range from a disciplined training in the army, to being a self-taught farmer.

+All origins are describes at the end of the class description.
+Select the origin most suitable for your character.

+### Fighting Styles
+At 1st level, a fighter adopts a particular style of fighting as his specialty.
+All styles are listed *<a href="#internal-FightingStyles">here</a>*.

+Whenever you gain a level in a class that has the Fighting Style feature, you can replace a fighting style you know with another style available to your class.
+This change represents a shift of focus in your martial training and practice, causing you to lose the benefits of one style and gain the benefits of another style.

+### Second Wind
+From 1st level, you have a limited well of stamina that you can draw on to protect yourself from harm.
+On your turn, if you have less than half your hp left, you can use a ***bonus action*** to regain a number of hit points equal to 1d10 + your Constitution bonus.

+Once you use this feature, you must finish a short rest before you can use it again.

 <div class="card rest">
 <div class="card-title restHeading">Rest Additions</div>
 <div class="card-subtitle restPad">